cyrusimap/cyrus-sasl/docsrc/sasl/developer/programming.rst

                             &outlen);

     if ((result!=SASL_OK) && (result!=SASL_CONTINUE))
-      [failure.
-Send protocol specific message that says authentication failed] else if (result==SASL_OK)
+      /* failure.
+Send protocol specific message that says authentication failed */ else if (result==SASL_OK)
-      [authentication succeeded.
-Send client the protocol specific message to say that authentication is complete]
+      /* authentication succeeded.
+Send client the protocol specific message to say that authentication is complete */ else
-    else
-      [send data 'out' with length 'outlen' over the network in protocol specific format]
+      /* send data 'out' with length 'outlen' over the network in protocol specific format */

 This continues until authentication succeeds.
 When the connection